 Basically, the CAS latency, or CL, is an indication of the time it takes for your memory controller to get a particular piece of data ready to access from the RAM, so lower numbers are generally more desirable.

-It's important to note this number appearing after CL, as in CL16 for example, is just one part of the whole process, and the measurement of time in these processes are NS (nano seconds) being used, which is unit of time equal to one thousand-millionth of a second.
+It's important to note the number appearing after CL, as in CL16 for example, is just one part of the whole process, and the measurement of time in these processes are NS (nano seconds) being used, which is unit of time equal to one thousand-millionth of a second.

 On the PB Tech Website, when you are shopping for RAM, once you choose the type (Desktop RAM, Laptop RAM or Server RAM) you can filter the results as shown below to find specific CL, MHz, sizes and more.